Remake0992/Remake0992.github.io/_posts/2026-6-16-Deploying-Open-Terminal-for-OpenWebUI.md

 OpenWebUI is great as a chat interface, but by default it does not magically have access to administer the host systems around it.
 This becomes especially obvious when OpenWebUI is running in Docker.
 Giving a container access to `sudo` inside the container does not mean it can administer the baremetal host.
 Container permissions and host permissions are separate things.

-What I set up was a very stupid, but veryworkable approach: **Open Terminal running baremetal on the target machine**.
+What I set up was a very stupid, but very workable approach: **Open Terminal running baremetal on the target machine**.

 Instead of trying to make the OpenWebUI container itself privileged, we installed `open-terminal` directly on the Linux host.
 OpenWebUI can then connect to that Open Terminal service over HTTP using an API key.
 Open Terminal runs commands locally on the host, under a real Linux user, with a controlled sudoers allowlist.
 This is really handy for Operating Systems like Proxmox.